fluttercommunity/plus_plugins/packages/connectivity_plus/connectivity_plus/README.md

 }
 ```

-## Platform Support
+## Supported ConnectivityResult values per platform

-The following table shows which `ConnectivityResult` values are supported per platform.
+The following table shows which `ConnectivityResult` values can be returned on every of supported platforms.

 |           | Android | iOS | Web | macOS | Windows | Linux |
 |-----------|:-------:|:---:|:---:|:-----:|:-------:|:-----:|